rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Firebase;
 {{< /highlight >}}

  An alternate way to implement this is to specify a dedicated *.env.development* and *.env.production* file for both kinds of environment variables in your project.
 Each file is used to define environmental variables for the matching environment.
-Defining a configuration becomes straightforward again, because you don't have to select the correct configuration.
+Defining a configuration becomes straightforward again, because you don't have to select the correct configuration yourself.

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 9 10" >}}
 import app from 'firebase/app';